flokosiol/kirby-translations/README.md

 - [ ] add widget with list of untranslated pages
 - [x] ~~option to activate/deactivate up to date checkbox~~
 - [x] ~~option to activate/deactivate delete functionality~~

+## Credits

+Thanks to [Sylvain](https://github.com/sylvainjule) for the idea and the development of the sync functionality.